csharp-nodenetwork

 Features of NodeNetwork,

-• Node Editor: Allows creating visual interfaces where users can add, connect, and manipulate nodes.
+• Node Editor: Allows you to create visual interfaces where users can add, connect, and manipulate nodes.

-• Based on ReactiveUI: Uses ReactiveUI to provide a reactive and smooth user experience.
+• Based on ReactiveUI: Uses ReactiveUI to provide a reactive and fluid user experience.

-• Flexible and Extensible: Offers a modular structure that makes it easy to customize and extend components.
+• Flexible and Extensible: Offers a modular structure that facilitates the customization and extension of components.

-• Advanced Interactivity: Supports operations such as dragging and dropping nodes, connecting nodes through links, and updating the interface in real time.
+• Advanced Interactivity: Supports operations like dragging and dropping nodes, connecting nodes via links, and updating the interface in real-time.

 Installing NodeNetwork

 To start using NodeNetwork in your WPF project, you first need to add the corresponding package via NuGet.
 You can do this through the Package Manager Console in Visual Studio or using the .NET CLI.
-Here’s the command to install NodeNetwork:
+Here is the command to install NodeNetwork:

 Install-Package NodeNetwork